ColetteChang/colettechang.github.io/_posts/2025-05-11-things-i-wish-i-knew-before-llm.md

 title: "🎓 Things I Wish I Knew Before Starting My U.S. LL.M.
 Program"
 date: 2025-05-11
 author: Colette Chang
-categories: [Law, Life Lessons]
+categories: [Law, Thought]
-tags: [LLM, Law School, US, Advice, International Students]
+tags: [LLM, Law School, International Students]
 ---

 If you're about to begin your LL.M. journey in the United States—congrats!
 It's going to be intense, exciting, and transformative.
 I'm sharing a few things I wish I had known before starting, based on my own experience and what I've learned from friends and classmates.